 - 66 samples from users clinically diagnosed with peritonitis

 - 55 samples from users without peritonitis

 The test gave a positive result for 65 of the 66 peritonitis-positive samples (98.5% sensitivity), and a negative result for 52 of the 55 peritonitis-negative samples (94.5% specificity).

-Click on the image below to download the information.
+Click on the images below to download more information.

 For more information about NIHR Horizon Scanning Research & Intelligence Centre, click the link below to go to the NIHR Web pages:

-If you are interested in what you have seen here, you can now buy it from us!
+If you are interested in what you have seen here and would like more details: